The Directors present their annual report and the financial statements of the Group and the Company for the year ended 30 June 2018.

 Employee Benefit Trust

-On 16 December 2016 the Group's Employee Benefit Trust purchased 600,000 shares of 10p each in Inland Homes plc under the terms of the Deferred Bonus Plan.
-The total consideration paid was £365,000.
+On 16 December 2016 the Group's Employee Benefit Trust ("EBT") purchased 600,000 shares of 10p each in Inland Homes plc under the terms of the Deferred Bonus Plan for total consideration of £365,000.
+This brought the total number of shares owned by the EBT to 1,627,500.
+No shares were purchased by the EBT during the year ended 30 June 2018.

 The Directors are responsible for preparing the annual report and the financial statements in accordance with applicable laws and regulations.